-Once the correct personal representative is appointed, Florida law designates the proper way to probate of Florida assets.
+Once the correct personal representative is appointed, Florida law designates the proper way to the probate of Florida assets.
 The best course of action is for the personal representative who has ancillary administration authority to speak with a Florida probate lawyer.
-The PR may need to post bond and give notice to creditors.
+The PR may need to post a bond and give notice to creditors.
 There’s a sale of the assets.
 The PR opens an estate checking account for the proceeds.
 Good ancillary probate lawyers can help determine the correct value.
 They represent the PR in the sale and settlement of real property and the sale of personal assets.

 Sale of testate property worth $50,000 or less